I am an Assistant Professor of Political Science at the University of South Carolina and received my PhD from Stony Brook University in 2019.

 focusing on how trust differentials shape the incorporation of political information.

-My work has been funded by Time-Sharing Experiments for the Social Sciences,
+Association and has been funded by university grants, Time-Sharing Experiments for the Social Sciences, and the Institute

 Watch me talk about some of my work